A Survey for Federated Learning Evaluations: Goals and Measures: Introduction

+Appropriate evaluation is crucial to not only promote the healthy development of FL, but the evaluations themselves can enable further applications.

-\begin{itemize} \item \textbf{Evaluation as Quality Control.} FL models that demonstrate excellent performance are preferable for real-world deployments, while those with significant issues such as private data leakage are not suitable for practical applications.
+\begin{itemize} \item \textbf{Evaluation as Quality Control.} Real-world applications prefer FL models with excellent performance.
+FL models with significant issues, such as private data leakage, are unsuitable for practical applications.
 Therefore, FL system evaluation serves as a quality control measure for FL models before they can be used in real-world scenarios. \item \textbf{Evaluation for Incentive Design.} FL system evaluation can also work with incentive mechanisms during federated training.
 Specifically, the contribution of each data provider needs to be quantitatively evaluated, and then the payoff of the federation can be allocated fairly according to these evaluations \cite{cong2020game,yu2020sustainable}. \item \textbf{Evaluation as Online Verification.} Existing FL studies often make assumptions, particularly for security-related assumptions such as semi-honest behavior.
 However, these assumptions may not always hold in practice.
-FL system evaluation can serve as an online verification tool to ensure that FL participants adhere strictly to the pre-defined protocol.
+FL system evaluation can serve as an online verification tool to ensure that FL participants adhere strictly to the pre-defined protocol. \end{itemize}